bparanj/crystal/programming/rails/advanced-control-flow.md

    - Use the search feature to look for keywords like `def` along with the name of the function being called within the same function, which is a sign of recursion.

 3. **Understanding Code Logic**:
-   - Familiarize yourself with the parts of the application where recursion might be commonly used, such as tree-like data structures, algorithm implementations, or complex data processing.
+   - Familiarize yourself with the parts of the application where recursion might be  used, such as tree-like data structures, algorithm implementations, or complex data processing.
    - Manually review these areas to identify recursive patterns.

 4. **Documentation and Naming Conventions**: